wultra/networking-apple/README.md

 | `info`                 | Error, warning and info messages will be logged.  |
 | `all`                  | All messages will be logged.                      |

-### Traffic logs

-To prevent huge logs from being printed out, there is a default limit of 12,000 characters per log in place.
-You can change this via `WPNLogger.characterLimit`.

 ### Character limit

 To prevent huge logs from being printed out, there is a default limit of 12,000 characters per log in place.
 You can change this via `WPNLogger.characterLimit`.